kelbyludwig/py-ykpiv/README.md

 Tested with a Yubikey Neo and `ykpiv` bundled with version 1.6.1 of `yubico-piv-tool` on macOS.

+# should i use this?

+no, probably not.

 # support

 | ykpiv function                     | implemented? | py-ykpiv function |